stevenvachon/jquery.transitionsend/README.md

 This plugin requires jQuery `~1.7.0`

-The `transitionsend` event is similar to the standard `transitionend` event, except that it will only ever be called once.
-This is especially useful when you are transitioning more than one property on any given element.
+The `transitionsend` event is similar to the standard `transitionend` event, except that it will only ever be called once—instead of once *per property*.
+This is especially useful for advanced animation where you are transitioning more than one property on any given element.

 This plugin has been built to work with jQuery's [`on()`](http://api.jquery.com/on/), [`one()`](http://api.jquery.com/one/) and [`off()`](http://api.jquery.com/off/) functions instead of a unique API.
 This allows for abstraction.